 ABSTRACT

 Rice is the most important staple food crop of India.
-In Telangana, during 2022-23, rice is grown in gross area of 1.72 million hectars producing with a productivity of 3.82 tonnes per hectar.
-Several attempts have been taken by Indian researchers to mechanize this transplanting operation by introducing various transplanter.
-Krishi Vigyan Kendra assessed suitability of operating three and two row transplanter for the farmers of Peddapalli district and to compare it with direct seeded rice.
-The study was conducted in Rabi and Kharif 2023, 2024 with ten respondents.
-The results found that, BMI value of the respondents ranged from 21.7 to 25.6 kg/m², with a mean BMI of 23.69 kg/m².The results also found that there was a significant differences in heart rate during work, with the highest rate recorded during operation of the OUAT 3-row transplanter (129.8 bpm), followed by the OUAT 2-row transplanter (123.7 bpm), and the direct paddy seeder (113.5 bpm).
-Whereas, work pulse was notably higher for the both 2-row and 3-row transplanters (66.6 bpm and 59.4 bpm, respectively) compared to the direct paddy seeder (42.0 bpm).
-While, oxygen consumption (VO₂) during work was highest for the 3-row transplanter (1.04 L/min), slightly greater than that of the 2-row transplanter (1.00 L/min), and markedly higher than the direct seeder (0.80 L/min).
-Corresponding energy expenditures followed a similar trend, with the OUAT 3-row transplanter requiring the most energy (22.60 kJ/min), followed by the 2-row transplanter (21.90 kJ/min), and the direct seeder (19.05 kJ/min).The overall findings suggest that mechanized transplanters particularly the 3-row model are associated with increased physiological workload compared to the direct paddy seeder.
+In Telangana, during 2022-23, rice is grown in gross area of 1.72 million hectars with a productivity of 3.82 tonnes per hectare.
+Several attempts have been taken by Indian researchers to mechanize rice transplanting by introducing various transplanter.
+Krishi Vigyan Kendra assessed suitability of operating three and two row transplanter for the farmers of Peddapalli district and to compare them with direct seeded rice.
+The study was conducted during Rabi and Kharif 2023, 2024 with ten respondents.
+The results showed that, BMI value of the respondents ranged from 21.7 to 25.6 kg/m², with a mean BMI of 23.69 kg/m².
+The results also found that there was a significant difference in heart rate during work, with the highest rate recorded during operation of the OUAT 3-row transplanter (129.8 bpm), followed by the OUAT 2-row transplanter (123.7 bpm), and the direct paddy seeder (113.5 bpm).
+Workpulse was notably higher for both 2-row and 3-row transplanters (66.6 bpm and 59.4 bpm, respectively) compared to the direct paddy seeder (42.0 bpm).
+Oxygen consumption (VO₂) during work was highest for the 3-row transplanter (1.04 L/min), slightly greater than that of the 2-row transplanter (1.00 L/min), and markedly higher than the direct seeder (0.80 L/min).
+Corresponding energy expenditures followed a similar trend, with the OUAT 3-row transplanter requiring the most energy (22.60 kJ/min), followed by the 2-row transplanter (21.90 kJ/min), and the direct seeder (19.05 kJ/min).
+The overall findings suggest that mechanized transplanters particularly the 3-row model are associated with increased physiological workload compared to the direct paddy seeder.
 The study also showed that direct seeding, transplanting procedures—particularly those utilizing two- and three-row machines are linked to higher degrees of bodily discomfort.